-Factor 1: Unrealistic Optimism.
+Factor 1: Unrealistic Optimism

-This well-studied psychological phenomenon says that the way we calculate risk is always biased to favor ourselves.
-Always the hero in our stories, we think we have better odds, make better decisions, and are less cursed when we make bad ones as we benchmark against others who turned out worse.
+This well-studied psychological phenomenon says that how we calculate risk is always biased to favor ourselves.
+Always the hero in our stories, we think we have better odds, make better decisions, and are less cursed when we make bad ones as we benchmark against others who turn out worse.
 We saw this play out when many homeowners traded up their homes and acquired multiple properties pre-2008, well beyond what their debt-to-income ratios could bear, only to walk away from them because the stigma of filing for bankruptcy did not exist when everybody else was doing it.
 What we learned: We can weather anything.
 No need to be extra cautious.

-Factor 2: Money Numbness.
+Factor 2: Money Numbness

 We’ve been paying for things online for some time, even before the pandemic.
 Instant gratification has been king in customer experience.
 To cater to this mentality, Buy Now Pay Later (BNPLs) have regained popularity, while companies turn a blind eye to dull income calculations.
-Since the introduction of bitcoin in 2009, we have been in a prolonged state of flux, as our concept of money transforms into something we can’t touch or see.
+Since the introduction of Bitcoin in 2009, we have been in a prolonged state of flux as our concept of money transforms into something we can’t touch or see.
 We put this invisible money in a digital wallet and, by now, have become habituated by its value’s wild peaks and troughs.
-We have become numb to market fluctuations, ignoring the size of our wallet when it’s low, yet euphoric in its momentary highs.
+We have become numb to market fluctuations, ignoring the size of our wallet when it’s low yet euphoric in its momentary highs.
 We think we can afford anything if timed right.
 What we learned: We can passively watch our investments fluctuate.
 Don’t sell because of FOMO.

-Factor 3: Newfound Value for One’s Time.
+Factor 3: Newfound Value for One’s Time